spike-rabbit/element/docs/components/forms-inputs/file-uploader.md

 # File Uploader

-The **File Uploader** component allows users to upload one or more files, such as images, documents or firmware.
+The **file uploader** component allows users to upload one or more files, such as images, documents or firmware.
 It shows the upload progress as well as a success/error status after an upload finishes.